fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-27-Ray-Tracing-Adventure.md

 [VeachAjar ACES bugged 3]

-After thinking for a while, I realized that I was applying degamma after normalizing the texture color.
-But the normalizer value is defined in the sRGB space, so I should apply degamma before normalizing.
-By doing that, I get a better result:
+After thinking for a while, I realized that in my implementation, the order of normalization and degamma matters because both operations assume a specific value range.
+By changing the order, I get a better result:

 [VeachAjar ACES bugged 4]